2019 Holland Ladies Tour

-The 2019 Boels Rental Ladies Tour also known as the 2019 Holland Ladies Tour is the 22nd edition of the Holland Ladies Tour, a women's cycle stage race held in the Netherlands.
+The 2019 Boels Rental Ladies Tour also known as the 2019 Holland Ladies Tour was the 22nd edition of the Holland Ladies Tour, a women's cycle stage race held in the Netherlands.
 The tour was part of the 2019 women's road cycling calendar and was part of the UCI Women's World Tour.
 It ran from 3 to 8 September 2019.

+The race was won by Luxembourgish rider Christine Majerus of the team.